-Finding a job is a crucial step in the journey towards social and economic independence, but many of the vulnerable communities SSI works with require tailored support to overcome barriers to securing sustainable, meaningful employment.
 The SSI Employment and Enterprise Services team provides individually tailored employment support that generates real outcomes for refugees and people seeking asylum, youth from disadvantaged backgrounds, long-term unemployed job seekers, people with a disability and their carers, and parents of young children.

 This area continued to grow in leaps and bounds in 2017-18, with SSI establishing new programs for people with a disability and parents of young children seeking employment.
-We now deliver 15 employment and small business start-up programs (for information on our Ignite initiative and social enterprises.
+We now deliver 15 employment and small business start-up programs (for information on our Ignite initiative and social enterprises see page 20).